job-lammers/Heat-pump-dryer-simulations/README.md

 - heat is rejected to the dryer air stream (via a condenser or optional heat transfer fluid loop);
-- heat is absorbed from the exhaust dryer air stream (via a evaporator or optional heat transfer fluid loop);
+- heat is absorbed from the exhaust dryer air stream (via an evaporator or optional heat transfer fluid loop);

 The cycle is solved iteratively to satisfy all pinch-point constraints.